rjmackay/openshift-lamu/README.md

 =====

 GIT_ROOT/.openshift/action_hooks/deploy:
     This script is executed with every 'git push'.
-Feel free to modify this script to learn how to use it to your advantage.
-By default, this script will create the database tables that this example uses.

-    If you need to modify the schema, you could create a file GIT_ROOT/.openshift/action_hooks/alter.sql and then use
-    GIT_ROOT/.openshift/action_hooks/deploy to execute that script (make sure to back up your application + database w/ 'rhc app snapshot save' first :) )
+This will do basic setup and run minion migrations.

 Security Considerations
 -----------------------
-Consult the documentation for best practices regarding securing your Ushahidi v3 installation.
-OpenShift automatically generates unique secret keys for your deployment into config files.
+This quickstart needs improvement to make  OpenShift automatically generate unique secret keys for your deployment and load them into config files.